amartin217/TC497/README.md

 ## FAQ

 Q: Do I need to know the rules of Euchre to use this project?

-/n\nA: Not necessarily since the game enforces rules automatically.
+A: Not necessarily since the game enforces rules automatically.
 However, some familiarity helps!

 Q: Can I write my own AI player?

 A: Yes, just inherit from the Player abstract class and implement the required methods.

 Q: Does it work outside of EECS 280?

 A: Absolutely.
 It’s standard C++11 and portable across Linux, macOS, and Windows.

 Q: When selecting a card, should the brackets be included? i.e should I type "[0]" or "0"?

 A: The brackets are not included!
 Here is an example:
 ![GIF Demonstrating how to select a card by writing the number without brackets](gif_1.gif) TODO fix gif

 ## Dependencies